bethgelab/foolbox/docs/user/zoo.rst

 Downloading a model
 ===================

-For this tutorial, we will download the `Madry et al. CIFAR10 challenge` robust model implemented in `TensorFlow` and run a `FGSM (GradienSignAttack)` against it.
+For this tutorial, we will download the `Analysis by Synthesis` model implemented in `PyTorch` and run a `FGSM (GradienSignAttack)` against it.

 .. code-block:: python3